Carpal Tunnel Surgery

 The type of anesthesia used...

-...is typically known as "local with monitored anesthesia care "(or IV sedation).
-This means that you get an intravenous dose of medicine to relax or lightly sedate you.
+If iV sedation is used; This means that you get an intravenous dose of medicine to relax or lightly sedate you.
 An anesthesiologist, a physician, who is in charge of this part of your operation, gives the sedation.
 Then the surgeon injects your palm to "numb it up".
 The sedation usually makes you forget that you had the palm injection.
 When the surgery starts you do not feel the incision but you know that something is going on because the back of your hand and your fingers still are awake (Some fall gently asleep at this point but many stay awake and are indifferent to what is happening.)

 Most carpal tunnel is done as day surgery and most patients can have it done at the surgicenter without the need to go to the hospital.

-It is usually a 20 -25 minute procedure with total time in the surgery center about 2 hours.
-You need to have a ride from surgery and cannot drive for 24 hours.
-After 24 hours you may drive as long as you feel safe and are not taking pain medicine, which can impair your judgment.
 The requirement of insurance carriers and some people because of other medical problems or sometimes because of scheduling need to go to the hospital for surgery.
 Then you would expect to spend about 4 - 5 hours at the hospital.
 The surgicenter has you arrive 80 minutes prior to your scheduled surgery time while at the hospital you need to get there 2 hours ahead of the surgical time.
+For local only or WALANT some choose to drive home with a bandage on their hand immediatley.
+Driving at any point after surgery ( barring the 24 hours for sedation) is a choice you make, if and when you feel safe.

 The wait to schedule surgery is typically two or three weeks...